lthms/soap.coffee-lthms/site/posts/MonadTransformers.md

 rules.
 This information is read from a configuration file very early in the program flow.
 Unfortunately, its use comes much later, after several function calls.

-[^doubts]: Time has passed since the publication of this article.
-Whether or
-    not I remain in sync with its conclusions is an open question.
-Monad Transformers are a great abstraction, but nowadays I would probably try to choose another approach.

 In Haskell, you deal with that kind of challenge by relying on the Reader Monad.
 It carries an environment in a transparent way.
 The only thing is, I was